egberts/egberts.github.io-src/content/articles/vxlan.md

 So instead of extending VLAN header, the new packet layout of virtual LAN entails the wrapping of each Ethernet payload with a UDP/IP in which to connect with other gateways/hosts' internal VLAN network.

-VXLAN ID is 24-bits, providing up to 16,77,215 (minus 2 that are reserved).
+VXLAN ID is 24-bits, providing up to 16,77,215 (minus 2, reserved values 0 and 1).

-But save the Geneva protocol for future topics as this is also an emerging technology that is posed to overtake VXLAN, simply because one can add any information to each packet such as which firewall policy got used, which BGP route was taken, which committed service level used, which country it came from;  VXLAN is not extensible for any of those, but VXLAN remains an incredible useful expansion protocol for each multi-tenant to enjoy their own Internet space without restriction.
+But save the Geneva protocol for future topics as this is also an emerging technology that pose to overtake VXLAN, because one can add any information to each packet such as which firewall policy got used, which BGP route taken, which committed service level used, which country it came from;  VXLAN is not extensible for any of those, but VXLAN remains an incredible useful expansion protocol for each multi-tenant to enjoy their own Internet space without restriction.

 Setup
 ====